-Strengths: Can "tap in" to the magical knowledge of their ancestors/family line to discover past information/research or receive minor insight/visions.
-Mages have an ability to sense magic, though it is mild.
+Strengths: Mages have an ability to sense magic, though it is mild.
 They can tell if magic has been cast in an area or on an object, or if the level of magic in an area is rising or falling.
-Detecting the caster or type of magic is not always possible, however.
+Detecting the caster or type of magic is not always possible, however, especially in crowded places.
+Additionally, Mages can choose to either have a familiar at the start, or be able to cast Arcane Magic.
+They may buy the ability they do not take with XP at a later time.

-Race Leaders: Globally, the Mages are ruled by the mysterious Council of Thebes, a group of Archmages, who elect a leader amongst themselves.
-Who the actual leading Archmage is, at any given moment, is kept secret.
-The Council of Thebes tends to pull members from each of the bloodlines of the Mages, known as Arcana, who all jockey for better positions for their extended families within the mage hierarchy.
-One of the best ways of gaining those positions is by establishing and controlling local Covens, which tend to be dedicated to one or two causes, such as the education of young mages, research of a particular magical resource, or protection of an important asset.
-The local Coven, Liber Libelum, is dedicated to the cause of protection of the Convergence Library and its many secrets.
+Race Leaders: On Earth, the Mages were once ruled by the mysterious Council of Thebes, a group of Archmages, who elected a leader amongst themselves.
+The Council of Thebes pulled members from each of the bloodlines of the Mages, known as Arcana, who all jockeyed for better positions for their extended families within the mage hierarchy.
+One of the best ways of gaining those positions was by establishing and controlling local Covens, which tended to be dedicated to one or two causes, such as the education of young mages, research of a particular magical resource, or protection of an important asset.

 Considering the horrors they underwent, it is no wonder that the mages -- once quite visible beside kings and queens, went drastically underground.
 Many of them obscured themselves within now-legendary secret societies, whilst others hid their knowledges within the rituals of cults and minor religions.

 It is believed that at her St. John's Eve rites of 1874, voodoo queen Marie Laveau, a mage of considerable power, attempted to seal off the damaged section of the mage collective unconscious during a massive ritual involving a sanctified bonfire and twelve thousand onlookers.
 She failed, prevented by unknown forces, but the ritual left a massive rift in the fabric of magical reality.
 This rift, later widened by Aleister Crowley's early attempts to invoke Choronzon, brought a new age of Spiritualism and a re-birth of mage prowess during the late Victorian/Edwardian era.
-Mages tend to have lifespans of approximately 150-200 years, so many mages currently living would remember those times, or would have been instructed by mages from those times.
-To this day, London remains a stronghold of the mages, who have used popular culture such as "Harry Potter" to awaken many dormant mage bloodlines.
+Mages tend to have lifespans of approximately 150-250 years, so many mages currently living would remember those times, or would have been instructed by mages from those times.
+In modern times, London became a stronghold of the mages, who used popular culture such as "Harry Potter" to awaken many dormant mage bloodlines.
 Although a mage may be a mage, their powers /never/ come naturally, and must be learned through study or mentoring.

 Mages tend to pride themselves on mystery and secrecy, as well as on their ancestry.
 Due to the events of the Burning Times, they also tend to be paranoid and prone to over-preparing for disaster.
 No particular Arcana is completely "good" or "evil".
-They have a long history of interaction with the Fae, and there is some speculation that the first mages learned from the Fae.
-When the Mages and Fae have a falling out, things tend to get weird and hairy very quickly.
-Mages are one of the few races (besides the Fae and Underkin) which could enter the Fae realm of Avalon, but the realm itself would tend to siphon off their powers and so...most of them tended to avoid it.
+They have a long history of interaction with the Fae, and there is some speculation that the first mages learned from the Fae or perhaps the Fomorii, or both.

 Notable Mages and Historical Mage Groups include: